yona-lang/homepage/docs/features/operators.md

 ## Unary operators
-In addition to the binary operators in the table above, Yatta supports negation operator `~` which can be applied either to integer or boolean values and will result in bitwise complement, or boolean negation respectively.
+In addition to the binary operators in the table above, Yona supports negation operator `~` which can be applied either to integer or boolean values and will result in bitwise complement, or boolean negation respectively.